beliciataylor/academic-kickstart/content/project/aws-ec2-postgresql-server/index.md

 ---
 aliases: []
 title: AWS EC2 PostgreSQL Server Documentation
-summary: Step-by-step explanations, rationale, and videos on how to design a PostgreSQL server using AWS EC2 ([_Photo Source_](https://dataedo.com/blog/5-ways-to-make-your-database-better))
+summary: Step-by-step explanations, rationale, and videos on how to design a PostgreSQL server using AWS EC2
 tags:
 - Documentation
-- Featured
 date: "2021-01-13"
 authors:
 - admin